keathley/conference-talks/bio.md

-Chris is a senior software developer at Carbon Five where he spends his time hacking on Elixir, Ruby, Java and Javascript.
-Although he started out writing C he found his true love was building applications on the web.
-These days he spends most of his time in Elixir, trying to make other programmer's lives easier.
+Chris is a software engineer building services and applications for Le Tote.
+Although he started out writing C for embedded systems, these days he spends his time in Elixir, Haskell, Elm, and Rust.
 When not writing code for work, Chris can be found writing code for fun, talking about the joys of functional programming, playing pinball, roasting coffee, or building lego with his kids.

 Photo: https://gravatar.com/avatar/06f8b41980eb4c577fa40c41d5030c19?s=240